RalphBacon/205-Internet-Radio/README.md

 <em>Above picture shows an old version with Prev/Next and buffer level.</em>
 </p>

 This **Internet Radio** was written from the ground up so that I could learn how it all worked.
-As a beta version 0.1 I think it's OK to release onto my unsuspecting YouTube viewers!
+As it's now version 1.35 I think it's OK to release onto my unsuspecting YouTube viewers!

 Although we don't really go through the code (there's over 900 lines and counting) I do explain the crux of connecting to a streaming radio URL and how we get the data stream - along with  the Artist and Track information, if you want.